AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/salesforce-modules.md

 #### Upload Attachment/Document

-This action module `uploads a file and attaches it to a record you specify, or uploads a document`.
+This action module uploads a file and attaches it to a record you specify, or uploads a document.

-The module returns the ID of the `attachment or document` and any associated fields, along with any custom fields and values that the connection accesses.
-You can map `this information` in subsequent modules in the scenario.
+The module returns the ID of the attachment or document and any associated fields, along with any custom fields and values that the connection accesses.
+You can map this information in subsequent modules in the scenario.

 When you are configuring this module, the following fields display.